If you need to get a new roof, the big question is when to schedule the install?

 3) Slow(ish) Summer Season

-Many people go on summer vacations, and with Memorial, Independence and Labor day holidays, many people naturally try not to do any major construction projects during this time.
+Many people go on summer vacations, and with Memorial, Independence and Labor day holidays, many homeowners naturally try not to do any major construction projects during this time.
 If possible, schedule your roof installation between 4th of July and Labor Day.

-4) – Super Slow Winter Season
+4) Super Slow Winter Season

 If your roofing material or geographic location allows for an install during the winter, this is the BEST time to have it done!
 Most roofers are hungry for work and lower their prices in the winter.

 In particular, this is a great time to get a high quality metal roof, with the best (lowest) price, as well as with minimum stress!
 So, take advantage of this.